vietthewildman/kaggle-competition-digit-regconizer/README.md

 This project includes a model and a webapp for online testing

 ## About the dataset:
 The dataset is provided by MNIST ("Modified National Institute of Standards and Technology").
 It's tens of thousands of handwritten images.
-In my project, the dataset is loaded directly in keras.
+In my project, the dataset is loaded directly from keras.
 However, you can explore the dataset online [here](https://www.kaggle.com/competitions/digit-recognizer/data).

 Each image is store in (28,28), with the respective label marked from 0-9.